9. BIKE RENTALS in Monterey County–plus Self-Led and Guided Tours

 When they got to Monterey, they wanted to enjoy pedal power, so rented this surrey to travel this Cannery Row stretch of bike trail and beyond.

 If you’re a visitor who has arrived without your own bike, you’re not out of luck!
 There are plenty of bicycle rentals–and even some guided bicycle tours–available.
-(Scroll to the end of this page for tour info.)
+(Scroll down this page for tour info.)
 Bike, and surrey, rentals are available by the hour or for a reasonable all-day fee.
 Bike locks, and helmets (required for children under 18), are normally included with rentals.

 A Monterey County father and son, shown here on the bike/multi-use path above Wharf #2, alongside Del Monte Beach.